toybreaker/binocle/works/vico-magistretti-architetto-milanese/index.md

 ---
 Set up for the exhibition ‘Vico Magistretti.
 Architetto milanese’ organised by Triennale Milano in collaboration with Fondazione studio museo Vico Magistretti in occasion of the centenary of the architect’s birth.

-The main structures - a large table, a long shelf/wall and a gigantic hood - are designed as blow-ups of domestic archetypes, organise the exhibition space and allude to a place in which to work, design, think, stay and live.
-A single construction system and a single material confer unity and recognisability to the installation.
+The main structures - a large table, a long shelf/wall and a gigantic hood - are designed as blow-ups of domestic archetypes, organises the exhibition space and alludes to a place in which to work, design, think, stay and live.
+A single construction system and a single material confers unity and recognisability to the installation.

 |:-------------|:-----------------------|